MichaelBirhanuGmichael/A2SV-internship/2024-project-phase-mobile-tasks/on-boarding/product-2/README.md

 - **Flutter UI**: A graphical user interface for managing products.
 - **CLI**: A command-line interface for managing products from the terminal.

-### OOP Principles
-The code is organized using Object-Oriented Programming (OOP) principles, including:
-- Encapsulation
-- Abstraction
-- Separation of concerns